oxxenix/intel-resource-drivers-for-kubernetes/doc/CLUSTER_SETUP.md

 ## Using minikube

-To create a minikube cluster with DRA, use the command (change the K8s version in the last parameter if needed):
+To create a minikube cluster with Device Taints feature, use the command (change the K8s version in the last parameter if needed):
 ```shell
 minikube start \
 --extra-config=apiserver.feature-gates=DRADeviceTaints=true \